bjansen/bjansen.github.io/_posts/2015-08-24-ceylon-plus-jooq-equals-heart.markdown

 }
 </code></pre>

-We can easily iterate over a `Result&lt;ActorRecord&gt;` because it implements `java.lang.Iterable`, which can be adapted to a `ceylon.language.Iterable` using `CeylonIterable`.
+We can easily iterate over a `Result<ActorRecord>` because it implements `java.lang.Iterable`, which can be adapted to a `ceylon.language.Iterable` using `CeylonIterable`.

 Let's see how more complex cases work: